arnavgrg/KerasCallbacks/README.md

 Documentation/Usage for different callbacks are provided inline.

-After saving the python script, you can import into your program using:
+After saving the python script, you can import in into your program using:

 ```
 import importlib